 SBEA: Your Exporting Voice in Washington, D.C.

-The Small Business Exporters Association is America’s premier association for small and mid-sized exporters, order and serves as the international trade arm of the National Small Business Association (NSBA), vcialis 40mg the nation’s first small-business advocacy organization with more than 65, there 000 members across the country.
+The Small Business Exporters Association is America’s premier association for small and mid-sized exporters, and serves as the international trade arm of the National Small Business Association (NSBA), the nation’s first small-business advocacy organization with more than 65, 000 members across the country.
 SBEA’s member companies are a diverse group of small and mid-size exporters in a wide array of industries and geographic regions throughout the U.S.

 As the nation’s oldest and largest non-profit association representing small-business exporters, we work to influence pro-small-business policies that will help expand exporting as a viable option for all small businesses.
 We are a recognized leader on small-business export policy and have been outspoken on many critical small-business exporting issues.

 Two staunchly nonpartisan organizations, NSBA and SBEA have a proud history of standing up for what’s truly best for you—as determined by businesses like yours.
 We are proud to be your voice inside the D.C.
 Beltway.

 Our mission here at SBEA is to ensure that the global marketplace is an open and inviting place for small firms to do business.
 We are the only association that advocates solely for small- and mid-sized exporting companies across all industries.
 We work closely with policymakers, government officials and export-specific stakeholders to educate them on the issues that impact the operations of small exporting firms and the communities they serve.
 Through our advocacy efforts we ensure that small exporting firms’ needs are represented within the federal government.